 Introduction

-Niger (Guizotiaabyssinica (L. f.)
-Cass., 2n = 2x = 30) is an oilseed crop cultivated in Ethiopia and India.
+Niger (Guizotiaabyssinica check authority., 2n = 2x = 30) is an oilseed crop cultivated in Ethiopia and India.
 In India it is named as ramtil, jagni and huchellu.
 Niger is said to have originated in Ethiopian highlands.
-It belongs to the genus Guizotia, family Compositae.
+It belongs to the genus Guizotia, family Aateraceae.
 Niger is a dicotyledonous herb that can reach a height of 2 m and is moderate to well branched.
 Niger seeds contain 35 - 40 % of oil, 75–80 % linoleic acid-based fatty acid, 7 to 8 % palmitic acid and stearic acid, and 5 to 8% oleic acid, making it one of the healthiest oils for consumer usage (Getinet and Teklewood, 1995).
 The meal that remains after the oil extracted is toxic-free and includes more crude fibre than the majority of oilseed meals.
 Niger constitutes about 3% of Indian oilseed production.
 In India, it is cultivated in an area of 1.36 lakh ha, producing 0.41 lakh tonnes with a productivity of 303 kg/ha, while in Karnataka it covers an area of 0.11 lakh ha, with a production of 0.03 lakh tonnes and a productivity of 273 kg/ha (Anon., 2021).

 Inspite of niger being an ancient oil crop grown in India, it remained as an unexploited in respect of genetic understanding and improvement.
 Therefore, to evolve promising genotypes an efficient breeding strategy is desired.Niger is a completely outcrossing species with self-incompatibility mechanism (Chavan 1961; Sujatha 1993) and insects, particularly bees, are the major agents of pollination (Ramachandran and Menon, 1979).Many varieties developed in niger lack self-fertility which is necessary for the development of inbred lines to produce high-yielding varieties and it becomes essential to find self-compatible lines that can be bred in order to produce inbred lines.The cultivar JNC-6 is a potent cultivar with observable self-compatibility and comparatively high yielding.
 However, it is susceptible to lodging.